FoundersCard is a membership organization for entrepreneurs that offers industry discounts and benefits.

 If you live in or close to a major city, FoundersCard does host numerous networking events throughout the year (these were affected by the pandemic although it should return back to normal in 2022), so there is a good chance they will host one in your area at some point in the future.

 These are the two primary ways to benefit from the FoundersCard in exchange for the yearly fee.
 Depending on your business needs, it can easily justify the membership cost and save you hundreds or even thousands of dollars annually.

 Each membership includes a physical version of your FoundersCard used for gaining access to the networking events and is sometimes required for in-person redemptions (such as hotel stays).
 For browsing and redeeming online discounts and access, you will be granted access to their member-only web portal along with their mobile app and chrome extension (notifies you when you access a retailers website that offers a FoundersCard benefit).

 How Much Does The FoundersCard Cost?

 Becoming a FoundersCard member is not an overly complicated process, but it does require filling out an application which then has to be approved by their team.
 In order to make this FoundersCard review, we had to go through the same application process and approval.

 The application requires providing basic information about yourself like your name, business name, role at the company, email and referral code (a referral code will save you money so you really should use one).
 There is no financial or sensitive information requested as again, the FoundersCard is NOT a form of credit.

-Now for someone applying without a referral code, the current rate is $595 a year in addition to a one-time initiation fee of $95, and this pricing could increase in the coming years.
+Now for someone applying without a referral code, the current annual rate is $595 a year in addition to a one-time initiation fee of $95, and this pricing could increase in the coming years.
 If you use a referral code form an existing member such as myself (our referral code is FCCOLTON331), then this rate is dropped to $495 a year with a waived initiation fee.